MicBrain/GSoC_CernVM-FS/README.md

 ### Google Summer of Code Project

-   [Google Summer of Code][web1] is an annual international software engineering program that encourages university students to participate in open-source development.
+   [Google Summer of Code][web1] is an annual international software engineering program that encourages university and college students to participate in open-source development.

 ### What is CernVM-FS?